Model Context Protocol: The Open Standard for AI Integrations

 | stdio, Pipe | stdio, Streamable HTTP |

-Both protocols are based on JSON-RPC and follow the principle of capability negotiation: upon connection, server and client negotiate which features they support.
-The architectural decision to build upon LSP enables developers with LSP experience to quickly enter the MCP world.
+Both protocols build on JSON-RPC and follow the principle of capability negotiation: when they connect, server and client agree on which features they support.
+By taking its cue from LSP, MCP lets developers with LSP experience get up to speed quickly.

 Category 2: Architecture & Components

-The three-tier MCP architecture cleanly separates hosts, clients, and servers.
-Understand the primitives and the lifecycle to build robust integrations.
+The three-tier MCP architecture cleanly separates hosts, clients and servers.
+Understand the primitives and the connection lifecycle to build robust integrations.

 2.1.
 How is the MCP architecture structured (Hosts, Clients, Servers)?

-Short answer: MCP follows a three-layer architecture: The Host (e.g. Claude Desktop) manages multiple Clients, each maintaining a 1:1 connection with a Server .
+Short answer: MCP follows a three-layer architecture: the host (e.g. Claude Desktop) manages multiple clients, each of which maintains a 1:1 connection with a server .

 Detailed explanation:

-The three layers have clearly defined roles :
+Each of the three layers has a clearly defined role :

 | Layer | Role | Example |